 Smoky Ribs with Peach BBQ Sauce

 On some Midwestern tables, you will find baby back ribs as a weekly staple.
 In other places, it's a major indulgence.
 In the summer, pairing with peach BBQ sauce is a fan favorite, and this recipe calls for bourbon as well, making it the perfect ode to our Kentucky neighbors.
-Don't think you have to have a smoker to make this simple recipe, either!
+You don't have to have a smoker to make this simple recipe, either!

 Get our recipe for Smoky Ribs with Peach BBQ Sauce.